Waking Up (OneRepublic album): Background

 After the success of OneRepublic's debut album, Dreaming Out Loud, which spawned the hit singles "Apologize" and "Stop and Stare" after massive viral success on MySpace, earning the band a deal with Interscope Records and Timbaland's Mosley Music Group.
 The latter acted as producer of the "Apologize" remix, giving OneRepublic a song with rhythm and blues sounding.
-After support the 2007 Maroon 5's tour as a opening act, the band began work on a second album in 2008.
+After supporting the 2007 Maroon 5's tour as an opening act, the band began work on a second album in 2008.
 Despite the commercial success, reviews for the album were mixed, as the band utilized many common pop rock formulas, not taking full advantage of lead singer Ryan Tedder's musical knowledge, who during the period he worked on Dreaming Out Loud, wrote and produced hit songs for American singer Beyoncé and British singer Leona Lewis.

 Lead singer Ryan Tedder announced on July 21, 2009, that the band's second album would be completed five weeks from that date which was August 25, 2009.
 On September 6, 2009, the band posted a low-quality version of the first single from their second album, "All the Right Moves", while a higher quality version could be found on their MySpace page.
 On September 8, 2009, the band posted samples of 4 of their songs from the new album onto their MySpace page.
 Eleven songs were announced to make up the track list, which was officially confirmed by Amazon's German site on November 3, 2009.